Chart Color Schemes

 The educational profile of Lysterfield exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Lysterfield trail regional benchmarks, with 28.1% of residents aged 15+ holding university degrees compared to 37.0% in Greater Melbourne.
-This gap highlights potential for educational development and skills enhancement.
-Bachelor degrees lead at 20.6%, followed by postgraduate qualifications (5.0%) and graduate diplomas (2.5%).
-Trade and technical skills feature prominently, with 32.8% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (20.9%).
+Educational qualifications in Lysterfield trail Greater Melbourne's benchmarks, with 28.1% of residents aged 15+ holding university degrees compared to the regional average of 37.0%.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common, held by 20.6% of residents, followed by postgraduate qualifications (5.0%) and graduate diplomas (2.5%).
+Trade and technical skills are prominent, with 32.8% of residents aged 15+ holding vocational credentials – advanced diplomas held by 11.9% and certificates by 20.9%.

-Educational participation is notably high, with 30.5% of residents currently enrolled in formal education.
+Educational participation is notably high in Lysterfield, with 30.5% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 9.4% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education